-Saunders Mac Lane famously said the "Bourbaki just missed" [20, Notes at end of Adjoints chapter] defining adjunctions in a 1948 Appendix III "On Universal Mappings" to an early version of Algebre Chapter III on multilinear algebras [3].
-The Appendix was no doubt written by Pierre Samuel who published a very similar paper on under his own name the same year [26] and was even referenced in the Appendix so we will "pierce the veil" of Bourbakian anonymity and henceforth refer to Samuel as the author.
+Saunders Mac Lane famously said the "Bourbaki just missed" [2] (Notes at end of the Adjoints chapter) defining adjunctions in the 1948 Appendix III "On Universal Mappings" to an early version of Algebre Chapter III on multilinear algebras [3].
+The Appendix was no doubt written by Pierre Samuel who published a very similar paper under his own name during the same year [4] and was even referenced in the Appendix; therefore, we will "pierce the veil" of Bourbakian anonymity and henceforth refer to Samuel as the author.

-A heterodox treatment of adjunctions (Pareigis [25]; rediscovered and developed in Ellerman [9]) using heteromorphisms shows that Samuel may have been even closer than Mac Lane surmised.
-The heteromorphic treatment splits an adjunction (as "molecule") into two "atoms" which are solutions to dual universal mapping problems.
+A heterodox treatment of adjunctions (Pareigis [5]; rediscovered and developed in Ellerman [6]; and thoroughly developed in [7]) using heteromorphisms shows that Samuel may have been even closer than Mac Lane surmised.
+The heteromorphic treatment splits an adjunction (as a "molecule") into two "atoms", which are representations giving solutions to dual universal mapping problems.
 Mac Lane shows how to formulate Samuel's universal mapping property (UMP) in categorical terms, and it is precisely a solution to one of the universal problems in the heteromorphic treatment.
-Thus it only needs to be dualized (turning the mappings around) to arrive at the notion of a solution to the dual universal problem.
-Putting the two UMP solutions together yields the notion of an adjunction a decade before Kan's definition [13] (which does not use heteromorphisms).1
+Thus, it only needs to be dualized (turning the mappings around) to arrive at the notion of a solution to the dual universal problem.
+Putting the two UMP solutions together yields the notion of an adjunction a decade before Kan's definition [8] (which does not use heteromorphisms) (The long and somewhat contentious-or at least storied-relationship between Mac Lane and Bourbaki is considered at length in Corry [9] and the references contained therein.
+For more about Mac Lane, see McLarty [10].
+For the orthodox homs-only treatment of adjoints, see, in addition to Mac Lane [2], McLarty [11], Awodey [12], or Marquis [13]).